The best logos of the 1940s

 Adidas

 Adidas, now the largest sportswear manufacturer in Europe and the second largest in the world, has an interesting history.
-Adolf “Adi” Dassler started making shoes in 1924, but it wasn’t until 1949 that he officially registered the name of his company and created its first logo.
+Adolf “Adi” Dassler started making shoes in 1924, but it wasn’t until 1949 that he officially registered his company’s name and created its first logo.

-The original 1949 design was different from the elegant and simple logo we know today, but it laid the groundwork for future versions.
-It used a lowercase font, a style element that has been retained in all versions of the iconic Adidas logo.
+The original 1949 design differed from the elegant, simple logo we know today, but it laid the groundwork for future versions.
+It used a lowercase font, a style element retained in all versions of the iconic Adidas logo.

 A notable element of the 1949 logo was the elongated letter “d,” which skillfully incorporated an illustration of a shoe.
 This design element may have influenced the appearance of the famous Adidas stripes seen on the 1971 logo.

-The 1949 logo did not last long, only lasting until 1950, when it was refined to a style close to the modern one.
+The 1949 logo did not last long, lasting only until 1950, when it was refined into a style close to the modern one.
 This early logo played a significant role in shaping the brand’s aesthetic and heritage, becoming a foundational element in Adidas’ long history.

 M&Ms